 Don’t be afraid to print white

-If you are after a clean, professional document -WHITE SPACE is key.
-Don’t jam text/ photos in every inch of page – the reader will feel overwhelmed and won’t take your information in!
-It is perfectly okay to print white space, if anything it gives the feel of luxury and your reader will feel a sense of calm while reading.
+If you want a clean, professional document -WHITE SPACE is key.
+Don’t jam text/ photos in every inch of the page – the reader will feel overwhelmed and won’t take your information in!
+It is perfectly okay to print white space if anything it gives the feel of luxury and your reader will feel a sense of calm while reading.

 Columns are key